-SILC is a student-led think tank that uses innovation principles to enhance the Ballard Center and drive student involvement in social innovation at BYU.
+SILC is a student-led consulting group that uses innovation principles to enhance the Ballard Center and drive student involvement in social innovation at BYU.

 SILC is comprised of student teams that have high autonomy in identifying opportunities and then researching, ideating, testing, and implementing solutions.
 As such, SILC offers an exceptional opportunity for students to make a real impact on campus.
 Successful SILC associates are entrepreneurial, resourceful, and highly motivated to improve the social innovation ecosystem at BYU.
 They often come from diverse majors with varying skill sets and aspirations, but they are all high-performing leaders.

 Joining SILC introduces you to a tight-knit network of capable, passionate individuals who share your desire to realize long-term social impact.